paul-nechifor/reddit-cloud/README.md

 Installation
 ------------

-Install all the dependencies by using the `requirements.txt` file.
-Please note that if you are using Mac OS X, you might have to install a Fortran compiler in order to fulfill some dependencies.
+I am going to go on a limb and suggest that you should probably use [virtualenv][2], in order to use this script.

+Install the script's dependencies:

     pip install -r requirements.txt